Programme details

 • Non-governmental organisations (NGOs)

-Our alumni have successfully launched careers in international organisations and inter-governmental institutions such as the UN and the EU, and have explored policy-making and human rights.
+Our alumni have successfully launched careers in international organisations and inter-governmental institutions.
+For example:

 Graduate visa